arjunan-k/ML_Projects/Habit Tracker/README.md

 # Habit_Tracker
-Using pixela API, made a habit tracking program and used advanced authentication using headers.
+Using pixela API, made a Habit Tracking program and used advanced authentication using headers.